ImageMagick/MagickCache/README.md

 Note, the image identifier is an IRI composed of `project/type/resource-path`.
 In this example, the project is `movies`, type is `image`, and the resource path is `mission-impossible/cast/rebecca-ferguson`.
 The path uniquely identifies a cache resource.
 Two different images cannot be stored with the same resource path.
 Instead use something like `mission-impossible/cast/20210508-rebecca-ferguson-1` and `mission-impossible/cast/20210508-rebecca-ferguson-2`.

 Now, let's set a resource passkey and the time to live to 2 days.
 Anytime after the second day, the image is automatically deleted with the `expire` function.
-To get, expire, or delete the image, you will need to use the same resource passkey:
+To get, delete, or expire the image, you will need to use the same resource passkey:

 ```
 $ magick-cache -passkey ~/.passkey -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.jpg
 ```

 Where `~/.passkey` contains your resource key.
 Don't lose your resource passkey.
-Without it, you will be unable to get, identify, expire, or delete resource you own.
+Without it, you will be unable to get, identify, delete, or expire resources you created.

 The resource passkey ensures only you and the cache owner can access your image.
 To prevent the cache owner from viewing its content, scramble it with a passphrase: